alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 Nowadays flight aggregators like eDreams or Expedia do the whole comparison, but also allow users to book flights and a host of other services.
-They have a patent conflict of interest, since they are now part of the problem when they take a commission off the ticket price.
+They have a patent conflict of interest: since they take a commission off the ticket price they are now part of the problem.
 They can no longer be trusted to act as a pure comparison site, in case anyone trusts comparison sites.